srsergiorodriguez/pgui/README.md

 ## General usage

 Because this this GUI library follows the [Immediate Mode](https://en.wikipedia.org/wiki/Immediate_mode_GUI) pattern, all GUI components are updated and rendered each frame in the program.
-The code execution is divided in two parts, following the game loop used in Picotron: an update part, where most calculations for the gui are made and you get return values from the components, and a draw part, where the graphical elements of the components are rendered.
+The code execution is divided in two parts, following the game loop used in Picotron: an update part, where most calculations for the GUI are made and you get return values from the components, and a draw part, where the graphical elements of the components are rendered.

 For pgui to work, you have two put two basic functions:

 `pgui:refresh()` at the beginning of your _update function.
 This will restart the list of components to render and make some general calculations.

-`pgui:draw()` at your _draw function.
+`pgui:draw()` in your _draw function.
 This will render the components.

 Additionally, in _update, after the refresh function, you put all the components that are part of your desired GUI.
 There is a set of basic components like buttons, text input boxes, radio buttons, checkboxes, sliders, and others, and there are some layout components that can nest other components and are useful for grouping and organizing, like dropdowns, vertical and horizontal stacks, a covenience top menu bar, and a scrollable container.